mdube99/stockterm/README.md

-# stockterm
-Get stock price from terminal, along with stock history
+# Stock Terminal - get stock information from the terminal